adhearsion/adhearsion-website/views/docs/best-practices/rails.md

 Your bundle is complete!
 Use `bundle show [gemname]` to see where a bundled gem is installed.
 </pre>

-Next, generate an Adhearsion application by the same name, without overwriting config/environment.rb, Gemfile, .gitignore or Rakefile:
+Next, generate an Adhearsion application by the same name, without overwriting `config/environment.rb`, `Gemfile`, `.gitignore` or `Rakefile`:

 <pre class="terminal">